Java-Seminar-2025/Hobist/README.md

 ### Features
    * Choice of multiple hobby's that each will intruduce you to community of new people
    * befriending/blocking option
-   * chat
+   * live chat
+   * live notification
    * posting/liking/commenting
    * personal app setting
    * and many more options to be announced....

 ### Content
-    For now we have first version of database( script in .sql that can be executed to import data gathered so far) and database diagram that will expand in future and .yaml file that can run in inteliij IDE (docker must be added in intelijj) to set up our postgresql database
+    - Database and database diagram that will expand in future and .yaml file that can run in inteliij IDE (docker must be added in intelijj) to set up our postgresql database
-    -Update: added src file with working code
+    - Homepage with posts ( creating posts is in development)
+### current development
+    - live chat implemented with web socket
+    - search page for other users
+    -personal info customisation